joowoonk/joowoonk/README.md

 <p>- ⚡ Fun fact: mastered Calculus 1 & 2 in three to four months while working full time as an accountant!</p>
 <br>

-<p>    Hello, my name is <strong style="color: skyblue"> Joo Woon Kang</strong>.
+<p>  My name is <strong style="color: skyblue"> Joo Woon Kang</strong>.
 I graduated in <strong style="color: red">Lambda</strong><strong style="color:black"> School </strong> (Feburary 2020 ~ October 2020).
 As of now I have mastered the full stack.
 I have done a variety of projects that emulate a real life working environment.
 The reason why I want to be a software engineer is because I love solving problems and creating software where my imagination comes to life.
 </p>
 <br/>
 Find me around the web: